-- Informal which will usually come in the form of a meeting between a representative of the Academy and the complainant. - Formal where the complaint is put in writing to the Academy. - Panel hearing where the panel includes at least three people who were not directly involved in the matters detailed in the complaint and one person who is independent of the management and running of the Academy.
+- Easily accessible and publicised on its website. - Simple to understand and put into practice. - Impartial and fair to all parties involved. - Respectful of confidentiality duties. - Continuously under improvement. - Fairly investigated, by an independent person where necessary. - Used to address all issues to provide appropriate and effective responses where necessary. - Informal which will usually come in the form of a meeting between a representative of the academy and the complainant. - Formal where the complaint is put in writing to the academy. - Panel hearing where the panel includes at least three people who were not directly involved in the matters detailed in the complaint and one person who is independent of the management and running of the academy. - Second panel hearing where another panel is set up with different panel members to re-investigate the complaint.